Scuola Grande di San Rocco

 'Saint Roch in glory'

-It's the painting that decisively won Tintoretto the commission to paint all the interiors of the Scuola, albeit not without controversy.
+This powerful painting secured Tintoretto the commission to decorate the Scuola’s interiors — though not without stirring controversy.

 Art in its historic home